scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 When receiving a PCB, an AS first stores the PCB in a temporary storage for candidate PCBs, called the *beacon store*.

-PCBs are propagated in batches to each connected downstream AS at a fixed frequency, the *propagation interval*.
+PCBs are propagated in batches to each connected AS at a fixed frequency, the *propagation interval*.
 At each propagation event, each AS selects a set of the best PCBs from the candidates in the beacon store, according to the AS's selection policy.
 This set SHOULD have a fixed size, the *best PCBs set size*.

-- The *best PCBs set size* SHOULD be at most "50" (PCBs) for intra-ISD beaconing and at most "5" (PCBs) for core beaconing.
+- The *best PCBs set size* SHOULD be at most "50" (PCBs) for intra-ISD beaconing and at most "5" (PCBs) for core beaconing (i.e. propagation between all core ASes).
+These are RECOMMENDED maxima; in current practice the intra-ISD set size is typically 20.

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the beacon store, to be able to determine the best set of PCBs.
 If this is the case, an AS SHOULD have a suitable pre-selection of candidate PCBs in place, in order to keep the beacon store capacity limited.